 Course framework: An anchor for model lessons and assessments, the framework defines what students should know and be able to do by the end of the course.
 Teachers can use this as the primary document to align instruction and course content.

 Teacher resources: Available in print and online, these include a robust set of model lessons that demonstrate how to translate the course framework, shared principles, and areas of focus into daily instruction.

 Pre-AP Chemistry does require additional resources for its model lessons.
 Most are commonly found in science stock rooms and are low-tech and low-cost, ensuring that all students can engage in inquiry-based investigations and reasoning.
 These include:

-- General stock room equipment (e.g., beakers, chemical splash goggles, graduated cylinders, petri dishes).
+General stock room equipment (e.g., beakers, chemical splash goggles, graduated cylinders, petri dishes).
+See the full list.

 Assessments for Learning

 In-lesson formatives: Short, open-ended problems that highlight the targeted content and skills for each lesson.

 2 learning checkpoints: These feature multiple-choice and technology-enhanced questions modeled closely after the types of questions students encounter on SAT tests and AP Exams.
 Learning checkpoints require students to examine graphs, data, and short texts—often in authentic contexts—to respond to questions that measure student understanding of the unit’s concepts and skills.

 1 performance task: A sustained problem-solving task that asks students to synthesize the unit’s skills and concepts while answering questions about a novel context.